 End-user Complexities and Barriers

-The potential of VR adoption heavily relies on campaigns that are focused on educating people about the new device and its various applications.
+The potential of VR adoption heavily relies on campaigns that are educating people about the new device and its various applications.
 Ultimately, businesses in the sector are targeting a very wide consumer demographic.
 Most may have heard about the technology organically; but there is also a huge chunk of the group that know very little about VR.
 In fact, the stigma that VR is limited to a bulky headset and blurry, pixelated images (as they were in the 90s) is hindering growth in the space.

-“Getting users to experience VR technology firsthand, and therefore truly understand its potential, remains a challenge, but the emergence of low-cost mobile VR solutions is helping.
+“Getting users to experience VR technology firsthand, and therefore truly understand its potential, remains a challenge.
+But the emergence of low-cost mobile VR solutions is helping.
 Even so, some industry participants strongly believe that anything requiring the user to wear a cumbersome device will ultimately fail,” explained Tractica, a research and consulting firm.

 Professional language translation service could help companies in the VR industry streamline their products for international release.
 As mentioned earlier, extensive, detailed translations are required due to the complex nature of the headsets.
-During the initial release of VR products, users will rely on official manuals and generic packaging to boost their understanding of the device.
-With that being said, individuals will likely not find sufficient information about VR units from third-party or external sources until adoption has gained considerable momentum.
+During the initial release of VR products, users will rely on official manuals.
+They will use generic packaging to boost their understanding of the device.
+With that being said, individuals will likely not find sufficient information about VR units from third-party or external sources.
+This will likely continue until adoption has gained considerable momentum.
 Hence, to avoid confusion and to boost the foundational information on VR headsets, accurate translation of labels, software, websites and packaging materials must be prioritized.

-This whitepaper presents you with straight forward metrics that will help you determine the budget and schedules needed for language translation service.
+This whitepaper presents you with straight forward metrics that will help you determine the budget and schedules needed for translation and localization projects.
 Don’t request a bid without reading it first!
-Get now for free!!Please Share!
+Get it now for free!!